kirru2198/lamda/offline/1_Distributed_Application_Architecture.md

 Additional Benefit
 - If a user needs both the backend and database:
 - They can switch between them easily.

-Because both servers can communicate with each other.
+- Because both servers can communicate with each other. ((Because even my backend server and database server contain information required to communicate with each other)

 ### ✅ Benefits of Distributed Architecture